Avaiga/taipy-doc/docs/manuals/deployment/docker/airflow.md

 ## Airflow and Taipy in the same container

-The simplest way to try your Taipy application with Airflow is to let Taipy start Airflow by itself.

-To do that, you must install the Airflow dependencies in the container itself.
+To run Airflow and Taipy in the same container, you must install the Airflow dependencies in the container itself.
 Replace your Dockerfile with the following:
 ```
 # Your Python version